Primary materials: Toilet paper, glue, acrylic paint.

 On several occasions an element of one mask will inspire another.
 In this case, having previously used a little toilet paper as a supplementary building material in a project, I wanted to see if I could make an entire mask out of it.

 I knew from before that toilet paper is a little weaker than paper napkins.
 To counteract this I used a stronger glue mixture, and avoided long thin elements that are more likely to crack off.
 Like other papier-mache masks of this general type, I made this using a clay face-form to get the basic shape.

 From a quality of life perspective toilet paper blends up really easily and seems to dry faster than some other paper-based materials.

 Arguably my previous mask, Nocturne, could be considered less than completely friendly looking.
-So I decided to go in a different direction and make something more even and traditional and not sinister.
-A simple design also made sense to me because of the experimental nature of this—I wanted to make something quick and easy to test out the idea.
+So I decided to go in a different direction and make something more traditional.
+A simple design also made sense to me, because of the experimental nature of this—I wanted to make something quick and easy to test out the idea.